apache/beam/website/www/site/content/en/documentation/dsls/dataframes/overview.md

 ## Using DataFrames

 To use Beam DataFrames, you need to install Apache Beam version 2.26.0 or higher (for complete setup instructions, see the [Apache Beam Python SDK Quickstart](https://beam.apache.org/get-started/quickstart-py/)) and Pandas version 1.0 or higher.
-You can use DataFrames as shown in the following example, which reads New York City taxi data from a CSV file, performs a grouped aggregation, and writes the output back to CSV.
-Note that this example processes a large dataset and should be run in a distributed environment:
+You can use DataFrames as shown in the following example, which reads New York City taxi data from a CSV file, performs a grouped aggregation, and writes the output back to CSV:

 {{< highlight py >}}
 from apache_beam.dataframe.io import read_csv